Our market access and trade policy priorities are both offensive and defensive

 On the defensive side, a significant concern is the increase in government intervention in sugar producing countries.
 Common government interventions include import quotas and tariffs, direct payments to growers, export subsidies and domestic cane and sugar price support.
 These interventions have multiple impacts, but they commonly incentivise excess production, global oversupply and depressed global prices.
 This means that the most efficient and low cost sugar producers like Australia lose money – compromising viability and new investment.
 Members of the World Trade Organisation enjoy certain entitlements but have also agreed to certain obligations.
 It is imperative that governments are fully transparent with the cost and type of assistance being provided and meet their obligations under the WTO.
 If inconsistencies are identified, effective dispute regimes are in place to hold countries to account.

-ASMC continues to advocate and work with like-minded global producers and the Department of Foreign Affairs and Trade, the Department of Agriculture and Water to advance global trade liberalisation in the global sugar industry.
+ASMC continues to advocate and work with other like-minded producers and the Department of Foreign Affairs and Trade, the Department of Agriculture and Water to advance global trade liberalisation in the global sugar industry.